 Documents published on Website

-The IASB initially publishes its pronouncements and consultative documents by posting them on its limited-access Website, eIFRS, for paying subscribers.
+The IASB initially publishes its pronouncements and consultative documents by posting them on its website, eIFRS, for paying subscribers.

-After an interval of about ten days (but only one day for draft Interpretations) discussion papers and exposure drafts are freely available on the IASB's Website.
+After an interval of about ten days (but only one day for draft Interpretations) Discussion Papers and Exposure Drafts are freely available on the ifrs.org website.